 However, stakeholders have raised concerns about Western Power owning batteries.
-Perth Energy, the Australian Energy Council and Alinta all raise concerns about conflicts that will arise if Western Power batteries are used to provide unregulated services and the adverse effect this will have on competition and costs to consumers.
+Perth Energy, the Australian Energy Council and Alinta all raised concerns about conflicts that would arise if Western Power batteries were used to provide unregulated services and the adverse effect this would have on competition and costs to consumers.